hemanth-kotagiri/sgpa-rest-api-docs/docs/README.md

 ## Introduction

-This has been specifically built to suppliment the mobile application that I am developing.
+This has been specifically built to suppliment the mobile application that I am developed.
 Feel free to use this irrespective of the mobile-app, with which you can integrate into your own applications/projects to get the data.
-As of now, this RestAPI provides the regular resluts of all R18 regulation students of the batch 2018.
-Soon, I would leverage this to other regulations and supplementary exams as well.
+This RestAPI provides the results for all regulations, and of all types ( regular and supplementary ).

 ## Why I built this RestAPI?

 One day, I had to calculate the SGPA for each subject at college (manually), so I got an idea to develop a [Cross Platform App](https://github.com/hemanth-kotagiri/sgpa-calculator).
-I verified if there was a public API access from our [University](https://jntuh.ac.in) so that I I can fetch the details of students and their respective results, but, to my suprise - there is none.
+I verified if there was a public API access from our [University](https://jntuh.ac.in) so that I can fetch the details of students and their respective results, but, to my suprise - there is none.